Seto53/Itemz/README.md

 There are some default images that would be inputted for particular collectibles as well as official images like the logo.

 We are using Font Awesome icon family.

+## Deliverable 3
+To access every detail on the updates for this deliverable [click here](./Deliverable3.md)